 How Big is Prime Day?

 Amazon started Prime Day in 2015 as a way to celebrate their 20th anniversary.
-It is estimated that in 2018 Prime Day sales reached 34 million items and $4.2 Billion according to Bloomberg.
+In 2018, Prime Day sales reached an estimated 34 million items and $4.2 Billion according to Bloomberg.
 This was bigger than the previous Black Friday.

 When is Prime Day and How Long Will It Last?